 To obtain full credit, you must submit the work on time and in the proper form.
 A minimum of 70% of the homework must be submitted to receive a passing grade in the course.
-Late homework will get reduced points (2% off for each day).
+Late homework will NOT be accepted.

 The followings are required for homework:

 - 1. On the top of the first page, PRINT your name, class day and time (e.g. Tuesday 6pm), date. - 2.
 The problems must be presented in numerical order as assigned.
 If more than one problem on the same page, a clear dividing line is required between problems.
 (Do not write one problem on two pages).
 Writings are to be neat, clear and legible. - 3.
 Draw neat, clear free body diagrams as required.
 Use a straight edge if needed. - 4.
 Box the final answer(s) with unit(s) (and direction if needed). - 5.
-All hw submission will be on canvas.
+All hw submission will be on Canvas.
 Do not email HW.